MEGAFRAN/clubtal/README.md

 ## What is this project?

-ICREAN is a collaborative platform where beginners of digital careers can get experience by doing features in a living and open project
+CLUBTAL is a collaborative platform where beginners of digital careers can get experience by doing features in a living and open project

 ## Que es este proyecto?

-ICREAN es una plataforma colaborativa en la que los principiantes de las carreras digitales pueden adquirir experiencia realizando funcionalidades en un proyecto vivo y abierto
+CLUBTAL es una plataforma colaborativa en la que los principiantes de las carreras digitales pueden adquirir experiencia realizando funcionalidades en un proyecto vivo y abierto

 ## Tech stack used - Stack tecnologico usado